Fendrium/etl_project/README.md

 - Data Warehouse hosed in a 2nd PostgreSQL database

-Additionally, there is a Python script and a few shell scripts to generate and preload simulated B2B data Because of time constraints I was not able to complete the weblog part
+Additionally, there is a Python script and a few shell scripts to generate and preload simulated B2B data

 ## Usage